casper-astro/tutorials_devel/docs/tutorials/rfsoc/tut_platform.md

 instead of configuring the System Generator ourselves, we will use a platform Yellow Block from the **CASPER XPS Library** to configure it.
 Locate the block for the board you are using in `CASPER XPS Blockset->Platforms-><your platform>`.
-This example uses the ZCU216 pltform block, so this example adds the ZCU216 Yellow Block to our Simulink model.
-All RFSoC platfrom Yellow Blocks are similar in their configuration.
+This example uses the ZCU216 platform block, so this example adds the ZCU216 Yellow Block to our Simulink model.
+All RFSoC platform Yellow Blocks are similar in their configuration.
 The following is therefore easily applied to your specific platform.